 What do I have to do to travel abroad?

-As an asylum seeker: If you are a refugee petitioner and need to travel abroad, you must communicate to CONARE about your travel plans by sending a specific form through your electronic protocol.
+As an asylum seeker: If you are a refugee petitioner and need to travel abroad, you must communicate to CONARE about your travel plans by sending a specific form to [email protected].
 A refugee applicant can stay up to 90 days out of the country within a year.
 If the 90-day limit is exceeded, the refugee request will be archived.
 In addition, before returning to Brazil, the applicant must apply for a new Brazilian visa.